Dose-Escalation Study Supports Phase 2 Development of BMS-986205 Plus Radiotherapy and Nivolumab in Glioblastoma

 Clinical Summary:

-- Design/Population: This phase 1 study evaluated radiotherapy plus nivolumab with escalating doses of the IDO1 inhibitor BMS-986205 in patients with newly diagnosed IDH-wild-type glioblastoma.
+Design/Population: This phase 1 trial evaluated radiotherapy plus nivolumab with escalating doses of the IDO1 inhibitor BMS-986205 in patients with newly diagnosed IDH-wild-type glioblastoma, stratified by MGMT methylation status.

-- Key Outcomes: The combination demonstrated a manageable safety profile across treatment cohorts.
-Dose-limiting toxicities occurred at higher dose levels, and 50 mg once daily of BMS-986205 was established as the recommended phase 2 dose for patients with MGMT-unmethylated glioblastoma.
+Key Outcomes: The combination demonstrated a manageable safety profile across treatment cohorts.
+Dose-limiting toxicities occurred at higher BMS-986205 dose levels, and 50 mg once daily was established as the recommended phase 2 dose for patients with MGMT-unmethylated glioblastoma.

-- Clinical Relevance: These findings support further evaluation of radiootherapy, nivolumab, and BMS-986205 in newly diagnosed glioblastoma and establish a recommended phase 2 dose for future clinical development.
+Clinical Relevance: These findings support further evaluation of radiotherapy, nivolumab, and BMS-986205 in newly diagnosed glioblastoma and establish a recommended phase 2 dose for future clinical development.

 Results from a phase 1 trial demonstrated that radiotherapy plus nivolumab and the IDO1 inhibitor BMS-986205 was generally well tolerated in patients with newly diagnosed IDH-wild-type glioblastoma, establishing a recommended phase 2 dose for further clinical evaluation.

-In this single-arm trial, patients were assigned to cohorts according to MGMT methylation status.
-Patients with MGMT-unmethylated glioblastoma received escalating doses of BMS-986205 plus radiotherapy with concurrent and adjuvant nivolumab, whereas patients with MGMT-methylated disease received 25 mg of once daily BMS-986205 plus radiotherapy, nivolumab, and temozolomide followed by adjuvant temozolomide.
-Primary end points included safety and recommended phase 2 dose.
+In this single-arm phase 1 trial, patients were assigned to treatment cohorts according to MGMT methylation status.
+Patients with MGMT-unmethylated glioblastoma received escalating doses of BMS-986205 in combination with radiotherapy and concurrent followed by adjuvant nivolumab.
+Patients with MGMT-methylated disease received 25 mg of BMS-986205 once daily with radiotherapy, nivolumab, and temozolomide followed by adjuvant temozolomide.
+The primary end points were safety and determination of the recommended phase 2 dose.

-“This single-arm, small phase 1 trial establishes a safety profile and [recommended phase 2 dose for radiotherapy] in combination with nivolumab and BMS-986205 for newly diagnosed patients with MGMT-unmethylated [glioblastoma],” concluded study authors.
+As study authors concluded, “this single-arm, small phase 1 trial establishes a safety profile and [recommended phase 2 dose for radiotherapy] in combination with nivolumab and BMS-986205 for newly diagnosed patients with MGMT-unmethylated [glioblastoma]."

 Source: